meta-learn/meta-learn.github.io/2021/index.md

 ### Formatting

 We have provided a modified `.sty` file [here](neurips_2021.sty) that appropriately lists the name of the workshop when `\neuripsfinal` is enabled.
 Please use this style file in conjunction with the corresponding LaTeX `.tex` template from the [NeurIPS website](https://neurips.cc/Conferences/2021/PaperInformation/StyleFiles) to submit a final camera-ready copy.
-Both the submission and the camera-ready can be up to **8 pages** (excluding references), but there is **no penalty** for a shorter paper (e.g., the usual 4-page workshop paper).
+Both the submission and the camera-ready can be up to **8 pages** (excluding references) **and we explicity encourage submitting works shorter than 8 pages** (e.g., works that may show preliminary but novel results).

 ### Publication